liberland/laws/drafting/consolidated/citizenship-law.md

 § 1

-1. A Citizenship shall be a movable and indivisible asset sui generis issued by the State and regulated by this Law.
+1. A Citizenship shall be personal and specific for the given Citizen.
+It shall not be possible to transfer it upon another.
-2. Upon issuing a Citizenship or obtaining it in transfer, the Citizenship becomes the property of the Citizen, but the State shall always retain certain rights towards it as stated in this Law, and it shall under no circumstance relinquish these nor shall the asset be stripped of these rights during the existence of the asset,

 § 2